-- Applications must be submitted to BTT@BPP.com - To apply the following must be submitted: - A BTT Exemption/Decision Letter from the Bar Standards Board - A fully completed and signed application form - A clear passport copy (in colour) - UKVI share code as proof of UK visa validity, if providing a non-UK / non-Irish passport and residing in the UK - Re-sitters must also submit all results cards from previous attempts - Candidates who have previously postponed their BTT training or assessments must submit postponement confirmation from BPP (this is normally an email confirmation sent once the postponement request has been accepted and processed) - Candidates who have a successful academic appeal or review of results outcome must provide confirmation of this
+- Applications must be submitted to BTT@BPP.com - To apply the following must be submitted: - Your Exemption/Decision Letter issued by the Bar Standards Board - A fully completed and signed application form - Your clear passport copy in colour - If you are providing a non-UK / non-Irish passport and residing in the UK at the time of application, your UKVI share code as proof of your UK visa validity in the relevant section of the application form - Re-sitters must also submit all results cards from previous attempts - Candidates who have previously postponed their BTT training or assessments must submit postponement confirmation from BPP.
+This is normally an email confirmation sent once the postponement request has been accepted and processed. - Candidates who have a successful academic appeal or review of results outcome must provide written confirmation of this